 At North Carolina Outward Bound School our staff are the lifeblood of what we do.
-We are committed to supplying the necessary resources and training to current staff members as well as continuing to inspire future generations to join the field of outdoor education.
-If you have questions about any of the below scholarship opportunity, please contact Devin Kearns, our Staff Recruitment Manager, at firstname.lastname@example.org.
+We are committed to supplying the necessary resources and training to current and future staff members in order to strengthen and evolve the field of outdoor education through a focus on diversity within our staff.
+If you have any questions regarding the details of the scholarship opportunity below, please contact Devin Kearns, our Staff Recruitment Manager, at email@example.com.

 The Hearst Fellowship is available to people of color who are interested in outdoor education and a career with Outward Bound.

 Applicants must have a passion for working in a wilderness setting with youth, and prior experience working with youth is highly valued.
 Additionally, wilderness expeditions, rock climbing, and/or paddling experience is helpful but not required.
 Although none of these experiences are a prerequisite, fellows will need to demonstrate proficiency in these skill sets in order to be hired as an Assistant Instructor.